This review is based on the opinion of coLanguage.

 Why Spanish?

-• Expanding your job opportunities
+• Expanding your career opportunities

 • Travelling will be easier and more fun